stephbuon/congressional-data-scraper/README.md

 - `--end-congress` specify last congress to query (default latest congress)
 - `--default-retry-delay` length of time to wait when retry time is not offered (in seconds)
 - `--sort` options to sort results
+- `--proxy` send trafficking through one or more proxy separated by a space
 - `-h` see help pages in terminal

 ### Examples